Giniks/sorting_algorithms/README.md

 Finally, the worst case time complexity is also O(n^2), which occurs when the array is in reverse order.

-Acknowledgement
+## Acknowledgement

-Thanks to Alx community
+Thanks to ALX community.

-Authours
+## Authurs

-Name Ginika Elizabeth Nna
+- Ginika Elizabeth Nna

-Nmae Good/ness Akoma James
+- Akoma Goodness James